prajwalendra/mcp/src/openapi-mcp-server/README.md

 ## Instructions

 This server acts as a bridge between OpenAPI specifications and LLMs, allowing models to have a better understanding of available API capabilities without requiring manual tool definitions.
 The server creates structured MCP tools that LLMs can use to understand and interact with your API endpoints, parameters, and response formats.

+### Key Features

+1. **Dynamic Tool Generation**: Automatically creates MCP tools from your API endpoints
+2. **Operation-Specific Prompts**: Generates natural language prompts for each API operation
+3. **API Documentation**: Creates comprehensive documentation prompts for the entire API
+4. **Authentication Support**: Works with Basic Auth, Bearer Token, and API Key authentication

+### Getting Started

+1. Point the server to your API by providing:
+   - API name
-Point the server to your API by providing: API name, API base URL and Auth Details, OpenAPI specification URL or local file path.
-Set up appropriate authentication if your API requires it (Basic, Bearer Token, or API Key).
-Choose between SSE or stdio transport options based on your needs.
+   - API base URL
+   - OpenAPI specification URL or local file path
+2. Set up appropriate authentication if your API requires it
+3. Choose between SSE or stdio transport options based on your needs

+### Monitoring and Metrics

+The server includes built-in monitoring capabilities:
+- Prometheus metrics (disabled by default)
+- Detailed logging of API calls and tool usage
+- Performance tracking for API operations
 ## Testing with Amazon Q

 To test the OpenAPI MCP Server with Amazon Q, you need to configure Amazon Q to use your MCP server.
 Here's how: